ViniciusSperia/product-catalog/README.md

 ## Product Catalog API (Spring Boot + PostgreSQL)

+## About the project

-A secure, role-based RESTful API for managing products, built with Spring Boot 3 and Java 17.
-Supports JWT authentication, dynamic filtering, and modular domain structure.
+Product Catalog API is a secure and modular product catalog backend, built with Spring Boot 3, Java 17, and PostgreSQL.
+It serves as a base for e-commerce platforms, inventory management systems, or any application that needs product control, authentication, permissions, and dynamic filtering.

+The idea came from a practical need for a reusable and consistent API.
+In many projects, authentication, product management, and role-based access were often built from scratch, with inconsistent patterns and duplicated effort.
+This project solves that with a standardized and extensible structure.

 ## Features